RansadiDeAlwis/BrewGrade/README.md

 ### Architecture
 BrewGrade employs a hybrid approach:
 - **Feature Extractor**: MobileNetV2, a pre-trained CNN on ImageNet, extracts features from tea leaf images using average pooling (via `GlobalAveragePooling2D`) to generate a fixed-size feature vector.
-- **Classifier**: A Random Forest Classifier with 100 estimators classifies the extracted features into the four pekoe grades.
+- **Classifier**: A Support Vector Machine with 100 estimators classifies the extracted features into the four pekoe grades.

 ### Training Process
-- **Framework**: TensorFlow for CNN feature extraction and scikit-learn for Random Forest training.
+- **Framework**: TensorFlow for CNN feature extraction and scikit-learn for Support Vector Machine training.
 - **Data Preparation**:
   - Images are loaded from `train` and `valid` directories, features extracted using MobileNetV2, and labels encoded using `LabelEncoder`.
   - Data split: 80% training, 20% testing (via `train_test_split` with `test_size=0.2`).
 - **Hyperparameters**:
-  - Random Forest: `n_estimators=100`, `random_state=42`.
+  - Support Vector Machine: `n_estimators=100`, `random_state=42`.
   - MobileNetV2: Frozen layers, input shape `(224, 224, 3)`.
 - **Hardware**: Training can be performed on a CPU or GPU (e.g., NVIDIA GTX 1080), with feature extraction accelerated by GPU if available.